Take advantage of bulk discounts of up to 20%. No code needed!

 • No glutenRice naturally contains no gluten.
 Perfect for those with gluten intolerance.

-Rice is naturally gluten -free
+Rice is naturally gluten-free

-How much gram of rice per person?
+How many grams of rice per person?

 A classic meal for athletes is rice with chicken and vegetablesThis meal is popular because of its perfect balance of macronutrients: carbohydrates from rice for energy, protein from chicken for muscle recovery, and vegetables for fiber and vitamins.
 This makes it an excellent option for athletes who want to recover after a workout or are looking for a balanced meal.
 Of course, you don't have to eat this every day, but it is a perfect example of a balanced meal.

-Ready-made rice dishes from Prep the Food
+Ready-made rice dishes from Prep The Food

 Bee Prep The Food we offer ready-made meals Ideal for athletes and conscious eaters, our prep meals include carefully composed rice dishes with chicken, vegetables, and other healthy ingredients.
 They're perfect for anyone who wants a quick, healthy meal without compromising on nutrition.
 Moreover, our dishes are flavorful and high in protein.
 Here are Prep The Food's top 5 rice meals: